-In fact, the first standard of IPv6, RFC2460 (http://www.ietf.org/rfc/rfc2460.txt), was published in 1998 and the first proposal for IPv6 was drafted twenty years ago!
-Despite this, global adoption of IPv6 remains under ten percent.
-With options to translate IPv6 to IPv4, or run both protocols side-by-side, I’m left wonder why?
+In fact, the very first standard of IPv6, RFC2460 (http://www.ietf.org/rfc/rfc2460.txt), was published in 1998 and the very first proposal for IPv6 was drafted twenty years ago!
+Despite this, the global adoption of IPv6 remains under ten percent.
+With options to translate it to IPv4, or run both protocols side by side, I am left to wonder why?

-To put into perspective how many that is, it is estimated that with IPv6, you could provide an IP address to every grain of sand on planet Earth.
-That may sound a little over the top, but with the rise of the Internet of Things (IoT), we can see a demand for many more addresses than the 4.3 billion provided by IPv4.
-Just think: if every electronic device in your home was assigned an IP address, how many would you need?
+To put into perspective how many that is, it is estimated that you could provide an IP address to every grain of sand on the planet Earth.
+That may sound a little bit over the top, but with the rise of the Internet of Things (IoT), we can see a demand for many more addresses than the 4.3 billion provided by IPv4.
+Just think: if every single electronic device in your home was assigned an IP address, how many do you think you would need?
 Twenty?
 Thirty?
 More?
-Now multiply that number by an estimated 7 billion people on Earth and suddenly 340 Undecillion doesn’t sound so far-fetched.
+Now multiply that number by an estimated 7 billion people on Earth and then all of a sudden 340 Undecillion does not actually sound so far fetched.